achrafezzaam/alx-system_engineering-devops/0x00-shell_basics/README.md

-This directory contains a script that gives the current directory's path
+This directory contains the script for the shell basics project tasks